 We are particularly interested in how patients with migraine encounter light sensitivity, or photophobia as it can also be called.
 The fact is it is a leading symptom after only headache, perhaps affecting up to 90% of adults during their attacks.
 It can occur during any stage of the episode, and it is believed to be caused by fluctuations in the brain (which are a part of the migraine disease) that lead to diminished threshold for external sensations—in this case light.
 This also helps explain why many feel sensitive to bright light even outside of the acute attack period.

 Additionally, photophobia may be an indicator that light is a trigger.
-Specific wavelengths of blue-green light, between 480-520nm, have been shown to cause individual migrainous episodes, which explains why fluorescents, sunlight and other artificial sources are particularly troubling for adult migraineurs.
+Specific wavelengths of blue light, between 480-520nm, have been shown to cause individual migraine episodes, which explains why fluorescents, sunlight and other artificial sources are particularly troubling for adults with migraine.

 Effect of migraine on quality of life for adults

 Migraine is perhaps one of the highest causes of disability for people under the age of 50 years old.11 It affects work attendance and performance, interpersonal relationships with friends and family, and has a dramatic impact on a person’s health.
 It also keep patients from the activities that they would rather be doing—from spending time with loved ones to attending concerts and so much more.